DeskFlex

 Involve Your Employees

-Other options might work better too.
-For instance, if employees don’t need to be at the workplace a lot, hot-desking could be a good choice.
+Other options might work better, too.
+For instance, if employees don’t need to be at the workplace most of the time, hot-desking could be a good choice.
 This means sharing desks, so they use whichever one is available when they come in.

 Fit Desks and Meeting Rooms with the Right Technology